ndegheselle/blog.degheselle.fr/_posts_WIP/Authentification-why-how.md

 Auth should not be too hard to use or it will either :
     - Lead users to bypass the security making it useless
     - Users will stop using the service, simply because it is not convenient (unless they have to)

+- Simplicity is key, the more complex a system is the more likely it is to have exploits
+- Use existing protocols, frameowork and implementation.
+    - Apes strong together : community find, community fix.
+Profit from experiences of others, whether it be from the past, present and future
+    - No, creating your own encryption system for every request wont be more secure than HTTPS (it is a good exercice to learn how it is implemented though), Security through obscurity is the worst mind set you can have
+    - Still good to do it to learn and have a solid grasp on how all of this work